 Certain symptoms can also occur because of old diseases which were not cured properly, or rather, suppressed by the means of medical drugs.
 Every disease is actually a process that the body induces in itself to heal the disease.
 For example, a fever is a process which the body triggers to get rid of a virus or bacteria which can’t survive above a certain degree of body temperature.
 In the same way, diarrhea is a process initiated by the body to rid itself of harmful intestinal bacterias.
 Every time you stop these processes by taking suppressive drugs, the body does not finish its healing process, and you will most probably come across the disease again and again in the course of your life until the body can eventually deal with it completely.
 The recurrence of past symptoms does not always happen, but it can.
 Do not be afraid if during the fasting process you experience symptoms of past diseases that you thought you had cured.

-Using Clay to Enhance the Healing Effects of Your Fast
+Using Clay to Enhance the Effects of Fasting

 One tablespoon of clay needs to be taken in a full glass of water (8oz) every day, for the entire duration of the fast.
 If fasting for one week, clay will be taken for a total of four weeks.